-Here, Jackson diverts from Tolkien’s books, leaving out a key figure, Tom Bombadil and Frodo, Sam and some friends’ (two young hobbits, Merry and Pippin have joined by now) respite with him completely.
+Here, Jackson diverts from Tolkien’s books, leaving out a key figure, Tom Bombadil, and Frodo Sam and some friends’ (two young hobbits, Merry and Pippin have joined by now) respite with him completely.
 One can see why Jackson did this; Bombadil seems an anachronism in this story and adds almost nothing to the plot.
-Moreover, Jackson must have felt the pressure to get as much into the 3-hour movie as possible and there would simply have been too little time to develop Bombadil.
+Moreover, Jackson must have felt the pressure to get as much into the 3-hour movie as possible, and there would simply have been too little time to develop Bombadil.
 And yet, Bombadil is in fact a figure from Middle Earth’s mythological creation, a being so old one might call him an Angel.
 He also, I believe, convinced Frodo that no matter how bad Sauron could be, good will triumph in the end.
-Without Bombadil, Jackson was forced to put more weight on Sam’s shoulders to give support and encouragement to Frodo later on, and this, in turn, made Sam more of an antagonist toward a key figure, Gollum, that I think Tolkien would have liked.
+Without Bombadil, Jackson was forced to put more weight on Sam’s shoulders to give support and encouragement to Frodo later on, and this, in turn, made Sam more of an antagonist toward Gollum than I think Tolkien would have liked.
 But more of that problem later.
 For now, just be aware that if you read the books, you will not only get a beautiful glimpse of Middle Earth’s distant past, but perhaps also capture some of that glowing charm that permeates The Hobbit and underpins The Lord of the Rings.
-I read the trilogy while doing my GCSEs in the 70s and that charm is the only thing that allowed me to sleep at night.
+I read the trilogy while doing my GCSEs in the 70s, and that charm is the only thing that allowed me to sleep at night.

-In Bree, the gang meet Strider, a ranger who leads them toward the Elven stronghold of Rivendell, but along the way Frodo is stabbed by a magical blade of the Nazgul, Sauron’s nine servants who appear as riders in black on black horses.
-We something of the vampire in the Nazgul, because the blade gradually turns Frodo into wraiths, like them neither living nor dead.
-(Again, the movie watcher misses out here, because we are introduced to the cold evil of the ‘undead’ world in the Tom Bombadil chapter, but it is missing here.)
+In Bree, the gang meet Strider, a ranger who leads them toward the Elven stronghold of Rivendell, but along the way Frodo is stabbed with a magical blade by one of the Nazgul, Sauron’s nine servants, who appear as black riders on black horses.
+We see something of the vampire in the Nazgul, because the blade gradually turns Frodo into a wraith, like them neither living nor dead.
+(Again, the movie watcher misses out here, because we are introduced to the cold evil of the ‘undead’ world in the Tom Bombadil chapter of the book, but it is missing here.)

-The team eventually reach Rivendell in the movies, but only after Arwen, Strider’s crush since his childhood, extracts the ailing Frodo on a white horse and manages to evade the black-horsed Nazgul.
-This is not in the books, but it’s useful in the movies in showing that women are a powerful element of the story.
+The team eventually reach Rivendell in the movies, but only after Arwen, Strider’s crush since childhood, extracts the ailing Frodo on a white horse and manages to evade the black-horsed Nazgul.
+This is not in the books, but it’s useful in the movies, showing that women are a powerful element of the story.